Poland Spring: Water sales

 All Poland Spring products are sold in plastic bottles, for both safety and economic reasons.
-Today, no portable Poland Spring bottles are made from the number "7" polycarbonate plastic that contains Bisphenol-A (BPA).
+As of 2011, no portable Poland Spring bottles were made from the number "7" polycarbonate plastic that contains Bisphenol-A (BPA).
 The large 5-gallon bottles are made of number "1" plastic and are also BPA-free, while the 3-gallon bottles are made of number "7" plastic and may contain trace levels of BPA.
-Bottles made of PETE, which do not contain BPA (number "1" or "2" or "4" on bottom), started to appear in 2013; in some areas one may have only these bottles.
-They can be recognized by the different handle design (separate piece of plastic rather than a continuous molded element).

-In the summer of 2005, Poland Spring changed the color of its 1-gallon bottle cap from dark green to clear.
-The reason for the color change was to remove the dye from the cap, which is more suitable for the recycling stream.
-Poland Spring later changed to a lighter bottle called the Eco-Shape which uses 30 percent less plastic.
-The new style made its debút in November 2007.
+By November 2007, Poland Spring changed to a lighter bottle called the Eco-Shape which uses 30 percent less plastic.

 Controversies

 Several towns in Maine have objected to the business practices of Poland Spring and its parent company Nestlé.
 In some towns, such as Fryeburg, Maine, Poland Spring actually buys the water (110 million gallons of water from Fryeburg a year) from another company, the Fryeburg Water Co., and ships it to the Poland Spring bottling plant in Poland Spring.
 However, Fryeburg Water Co. also sells water to the town of Fryeburg.

 The town of Fryeburg began to question the amount of water the company was selling to Poland Spring.
 In 2004, the town's water stopped temporarily because of a pump failure, but Poland Spring's operations were able to continue.
-In 2004 the group H2O for ME began gathering support to create a tax on water drawn for commercial purposes.
+In 2004, the group H2O for ME began gathering support to create a tax on water drawn for commercial purposes.
 Poland Spring claimed the tax would force the company into bankruptcy.
-State legislator Jim Wilfong proposed a 20 cent per gallon tax be allowed to be voted on in a referendum, but the measure was defeated.
-In April of 2019, the Maine Committee on Taxation considered a bill which would impose a 12 cents a gallon tax on companies that extract more than 1.5 million gallons for commercial bottling.
-Poland Spring, extracting approximately 950 million gallons per year, would have been the only company affected by the tax.
-In May of 2019 the committee voted, 9–2, against the bill, making it unlikely any tax would be enacted in the foreseeable future.

-The town of Sterling, Massachusetts, is attempting to prevent Poland Spring (Nestlé) from pumping spring water from conservation restricted town land.
-Nestlé Waters North America (NWNA) has responded to an RFP issued by the Town of Clinton to purchase the Town of Clinton's Wekepeke aquifer water rights located in Sterling.